 Existing law provides that, with certain exceptions, the seizure and disposition of an animal which an officer discovers is being treated cruelly does not apply to any animal which is located on land being employed for an agricultural use.
 (NRS 574.055) Section 3 removes this exception.

 Existing law requires that if a person is lawfully arrested for certain crimes against animals and an animal owned or possessed by the person is impounded by the county, city or other local government in connection with the arrest, the person must be notified of his or her right to request a hearing within 5 days.
 If the person does not request a hearing, or if the owner of the animal has not been identified within 5 days after the arrest, the county, city or other local government which impounded the animal is required to transfer ownership of the animal to an animal rescue organization, animal shelter or another person who is able to provide adequate care and shelter to the animal.
-(NRS 574.055, 574.203) Sections 3 and 7 of this bill require the owner to be notified of his or her right to request a hearing within 5 business days after receiving the notice.
-Sections 3 and 7 also provide that, if the arrested and detained person does not request a hearing, or the owner of the animal has not been identified within 5 business days after the arrest, the animal must be forfeited to the county, city or other local government which took possession of the animal, who must then dispose of the animal as the county, city or other local government sees fit.
+(NRS 574.055, 574.203) Sections 3 and 7 of this bill require the owner to be notified of his or her right to request a hearing within 7 calendar days after receiving the notice.
+Sections 3 and 7 also provide that, if the arrested and detained person does not request a hearing, or the owner of the animal has not been identified within 7 calendar days after the arrest, the animal is forfeited to the county, city or other local government which took possession of the animal, who must then dispose of the animal as the county, city or other local government sees fit.

 Existing law provides that the knowing, purposeful or reckless killing or injuring of an animal may be an act that constitutes domestic violence.
 (NRS 33.018) Existing law authorizes a court, by a temporary order, to enjoin the adverse party named in an application for an order for protection against domestic violence from: (1) physically injuring, threatening to injure or taking possession of any animal that is owned or kept by the applicant for the order or a minor child and any animal that is owned or kept by the adverse party; and (2) physically injuring or threatening to injure any animal that is owned or kept by the adverse party.
 Existing law further authorizes the court, by extended order, to specify arrangements for the possession and care of any animal owned or kept by the adverse party, applicant or minor child.
 (NRS 33.030) Section 8 of this bill authorizes the court, by temporary order, to enjoin the adverse party from taking possession of an animal that is owned or kept by the adverse party.